SinusBot/docs/docs/faq/installation.md

 ### Why can't I run the bot as root?

-The parameter `-RunningAsRootIsEvilAndIKnowThat` has been disabled as running the bot with the root user is a potential security risk and is generally considered bad practice.
+Unnecessarily running software with the root user is a potential security risk and is generally considered bad practice.

 You should always run any program with the least amount of permissions required.

 **So how can I run the bot then?**

-Start the bot with another user or use a startscipt to run the bot.
+Start the bot with another user or [use a startscipt](../installation/linux/#using-a-startscript) to run the bot.
 You'll have to change the ownership of the entire folder to the new user.

 ### What does "a manual update is required" mean?